Terminal Commands

 General

-• -pboard {board} as an argument allows you to use different pasteboards, but I have, as yet, been unable to figure out quite how this works.
+pbpastewill paste the contents of the clipboard. -pboard {board}as an argument allows you to use different pasteboards, but I have, as yet, been unable to figure out quite how this works.

-• The | creates pipelines.
+|creates pipelines.
 This means that the output from the first command is connected to the input of the next command.

 File Management

-• brew cask search <app_name>
+brew cask uninstall <app_name>brew cask search <app_name>

 Running Processes

-• For example ps -ef | grep java returns a list of all the running processes that are using java.
+ps -ef | grep javareturns a list of all the running processes that are using java.

 Web

-• curl is a tool to transfer data from or to a server, using one of the supported protocols.
+curl -L <web_page>- curl is a tool to transfer data from or to a server, using one of the supported protocols.

-• The -L argument: If the server reports that the requested page has moved to a different location (indicated with a Location: header and a 3XX response code), this option will make curl redo the request on the new place.
+-Largument: If the server reports that the requested page has moved to a different location (indicated with a Location: header and a 3XX response code), this option will make curl redo the request on the new place.

 Variables:

-• ${} Whatever is run inside the parentheses is run inside a subshell and is returned as a value.
-It can be used in a string to add the returned string within a larger string e.g. echo "http://${nodeip}"
+${}Whatever is run inside the parentheses is run inside a subshell and is returned as a value.
+It can be used in a string to add the returned string within a larger string e.g. echo "http://${nodeip}"$<variable-name>Can be used within a string to add a variable to the string.- To print a variable on mac use echo

-• To print a variable on mac use echo $HOME, whilst on windows use echo %PATH% (having set it with set PATH=).
+$HOME, whilst on windows use echo %PATH% (having set it with set PATH=). <variable_name>=$(<command_that_returns_value>)This how to set a variable in CLI.

-• cat /dev/urandom | env LC_CTYPE=C tr -dc 'a-zA-Z0-9' | fold -w 256 | head -n 1 | xargs echo -n This generates a 2048-buit secret key.
-The LC_CTYPE+C command selects the “C” locale, which basically means means “nothing fancy”.
+cat /dev/urandom | env LC_CTYPE=C tr -dc 'a-zA-Z0-9' | fold -w 256 | head -n 1 | xargs echo -nThis generates a 2048-buit secret key.
+The LC_CTYPE+C command selects the “C” locale, which basically means means “nothing fancy”.env- This is the 'set environment and execute command, or print environment' method.

-• env prints all env variables VCAP_SERVICES environment variables
+envprints all env variables VCAP_SERVICES environment variables

 Path and File Access

-• ln -s "/Applications/Sublime Text 3.app/Contents/SharedSupport/bin/subl" /usr/local/bin/subl Basically you have to put the executable for the app on the path, which you achieve by putting in one of the /usr/local/ things which are themselves on the path.
+ln -s "/Applications/Sublime Text 3.app/Contents/SharedSupport/bin/subl" /usr/local/bin/sublBasically you have to put the executable for the app on the path, which you achieve by putting in one of the /usr/local/ things which are themselves on the path.`export PATH=$PATH:<~/path>`` Add a new directory to PATH

-• ln -s <executable> <new_location> Link a file to something; -s created a symbollic link (doesn't mve anything) (sometimes have to save in .)
-For example, to create a symbolic link to open Sublime Text, use the following command:
+ln -s <executable> <new_location>Link a file to something; -s created a symbollic link (doesn't mve anything) (sometimes have to save in .)
+For example, to create a symbolic link to open Sublime Text, use the following command:To remove a path from the PATH environment variable on a mac:

 echo $PATH // and copy it's value